-Hi I'm Jason, a software developer, historian, and educator at the Roy Rosenzweig Center for History and New Media at George Mason University.
-I collaborate with faculty and graduate students on the innovative application of technology in teaching and research, largely across interactive data visualization, design, and public and digital history.
+Hi!
+I'm Jason, a web developer by trade and a historian by vocation at the Roy Rosenzweig Center for History and New Media (RRCHNM) at George Mason University.
+I collaborate with faculty and graduate students on the innovative application of technology in teaching and research across interactive data visualization, design, and public and digital history.

-I'll make an effort to meet with anyone who reaches out, but in advance: I won't tweet about your project, you can't use me in your marketing, and I'm not investing in anything.
+In Covidtide this is a bit harder, but I'll make an effort to meet with anyone who reaches out.
+But in advance: I won't tweet about your project, you can't use me in your marketing, and I'm not investing in anything.
 All I have on offer is to listen to your story and offer advice if I have any to give.